awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-browser-script.md

   try {
     const data = await client.send(new GetUserCommand(userParams));
     const username = data.Username;
-    var username = data.Username;
-    // Export username for use in 'recorder.ts'. exports.username = username;
+    // Export username for use in 'recorder.js'. exports.username = username;
     try {
       // If this is user's first sign-in, create a folder with user's name in Amazon S3 bucket.